outpace/config/README.md

 - `:validate` A vector of alternating single-arity predicates and error messages.
 After a value is set on the var, an exception will be thrown when a predicate, passed the set value, yields false.

 The `outpace.config` namespace includes the current state of the configuration, and while it can be used by code to explicitly pull config values, **this is strongly discouraged**; just use `defconfig`.

+## External Config Values

+Recognizing that it is not always appropriate to provide configuration values directly in the config file, custom data-readers can be used to instead convert a tagged literal in the config to an externally-provided value.
+This allows one to still grasp the full configuration of an app, and at least know where a value will come from, if not the value itself.

+The provided data-readers' tags are:

+- `#config/env` Tags a string, interpreted as the name of an environment variable, and yields the string value of the environment variable.
+If the environment does not have that entry, the var will use its default value or remain unbound.
+- `#config/file` Tags a string, interpreted as a path to a file, and yields the string contents of the file.
+If the file does not exist, the var will use its default value or remain unbound.

+[Custom data-readers](http://clojure.org/reader#The Reader--Tagged Literals) whose tag namespace is `config` will be automatically loaded during config initialization.
+See `outpace.config/read-env` for an example of how to properly implement a custom data-reader.

 ## Generator Usage